Learning Outcomes

 This article has covered the following key knowledge points:

-- The 1995 Act applies to leases granted on or after 1 January 1996 and changes the rules on liability for leasehold covenants.
+- The 1995 Act applies to “new leases” granted on or after 1 January 1996 and changes liability rules for leasehold covenants.

-- Tenants are automatically released from future liability on lawful assignment, unless an AGA is given.
+- Tenants are automatically released from future liability on a lawful assignment of the whole lease, unless an AGA is given; unlawful assignments do not trigger release.

-- Landlords can be released from future liability on transfer of reversion if the statutory notice procedure is followed.
+- Landlords can be released from future liability on transfer of reversion if the statutory notice procedure is followed and the tenant does not object (or the court finds release reasonable).

-- Main types of leasehold covenants include user, repair, and alienation covenants.
+- Main types of leasehold covenants include user, repair, and alienation covenants; understand absolute, qualified, and fully qualified structures and reasonableness in consent.

 Key Terms and Concepts